 Today takes you to the fairy tale World Heritage Site of Shirakawago.
 Located in a quiet highland region, unique farm-style houses date back to the 11th century and can be seen dotted throughout the rolling green countryside and rice fields.
 This afternoon, continue your journey to the UNESCO city of Kanazawa.
-On arrival, a visit to the Nagamachi Samurai district provides a fascinating insight into the life-style of a samurai during the feudal era when Japan was almost totally secluded from the outside world.
-Taken over in 1583 by Maeda Toshiie, companion of the Great War Lord Toyotomi Hideyosh, Kanazawa remained at the centre of the feudal domain until its collapse in the 1860s.
+On arrival, a visit to the Nagamachi Samurai district provides a fascinating insight into the lifestyle of a samurai during the feudal era when Japan was almost totally secluded from the outside world.
+Taken over in 1583 by Maeda Toshiie, companion of the Great War Lord Toyotomi Hideyoshi, Kanazawa remained at the centre of the feudal domain until its collapse in the 1860s.
 Wander around the well-preserved samurai region where grandiose residences still line the streets that once belonged to the Kaga Clan; with ochre clay walls covered with shingled roofs, many remain exactly as they stood over 400 years ago.

-Most definitely a highlight of the tour, today includes a visit to the famed Kenroku-en, an exquisite 17th century garden next to Kanazawa Castle.
+Most definitely a highlight of the tour, today includes a visit to the famed Kenroku-en, an exquisite 17th-century garden next to Kanazawa Castle.
 Initially an intimate private terrace after the first lord of the Kaga Clan made his triumphant entry into the castle, the site now covers an area of 28 acres and is one of the top three gardens in Japan.
 The beauty of the expertly landscaped grounds twist and turn, boasting meandering streams framed by pastel irises and avenues of cherry blossom trees.
 Departing Kanazawa, a train journey will take you south, arriving into the ancient capital of Kyoto late afternoon.
 After some time to rest at your hotel, this evening is host to a spellbinding traditional geisha dance performance and dinner.
 Famous the world over, geishas generally only perform at small private gatherings in certain districts so it is considered a great honour to observe the unique art form that has been developed over many generations, particularly as now the number of geishas in Japan are in decline.

 Once the imperial capital of Japan, the ancient city of Kyoto boasts a history of over 1200 years and as many as 17 UNESCO World Heritage Sites.
 It was lucky enough to be relatively unscathed from the devastation of World War II and pockets of the old world still linger where traditional geishas can be seen shuffling along narrow streets in their wonderfully colourful kimonos.
-A full day tour delves into the city's rich history exploring the Zen Buddhist temple of Kinkakuji, the impressive Fushimi Inari shrine and the 400 year old Nikshiki Market.
+A full day tour delves into the city's rich history exploring the Zen Buddhist temple of Kinkakuji, the impressive Fushimi Inari shrine and the 400-year-old Nishiki Market.
 Enjoy a stroll around the Gion area, a collection of streets defined by old wooden buildings, teahouses and exclusive restaurants before returning to your hotel.

 After a morning of leisure you will board the gleaming bullet train to travel back to Japan's capital.
-With comfortable, spacious seating and reaching speeds of over 180 miles per hour, gliding across the country on the effortless 'Shi
+With comfortable, spacious seating and reaching speeds of over 180 miles per hour, gliding across the country on the effortless 'Sh

 Staying in your hotel for an additional 3 nights you will have the chance to explore the fascinating city of Tokyo at your leisure.